 Laptops for Architects 2025: Top Workstations Reviewed

-• A suitable laptop for architects should have at least an Intel Core i7 processor, 16GB RAM, and dedicated NVIDIA RTX graphics for optimal performance with CAD software.
+• A suitable architecture laptop for architects should have at least an Intel Core i7 processor, 16GB RAM, and dedicated NVIDIA RTX graphics for optimal performance with CAD software.

 • Display specifications are crucial – architects need a minimum 15-inch screen with 1920×1080 resolution and 100% sRGB coverage for accurate design visualisation.